Roll Forming Blog

 • Less tool maintenance – Because they produce parts and features in a continuous motion, there’s less strain on tooling.

-• Less human error – Almost everything is automated, requiring less labor and reducing chances for mistakes.
+• Less human error – Automation handles almost everything, needing less human labor and decreasing the likelihood of mistakes.

 • Less scrap – In roll forming, scrap is typically 1-3% of your overall cost.
 That’s especially significant when you’re working with expensive materials.